demironmanx/gspread/docs/oauth2.rst

 A service account is a special type of Google account intended to represent a non-human user that needs to authenticate and be authorized to access data in Google APIs [sic].

 Since it's a separate account, by default it does not have access to any spreadsheet until you share it with this account.
-Just like any other Google account.
+Just like any other Google account. (use service_account.json)

 Here's how to get one: